 California Criminal Justice Reform: How the State’s New Measures Might Affect Your Criminal Case

-Numerous California criminal justice reform measures have recently been implemented.
+Numerous criminal justice system reform measures in California have recently been implemented.
 Find out how they might affect your case here.

 History of California Criminal Justice Reform

-Throughout the past few decades, the state of California set the tone for how criminals were prosecuted, instituting practices such as the Three Strikes and Truth-in-Sentencing laws, ramping up mass incarcerations.
-Between the 1970s and mid 2000s, the incarceration rate in California increased by almost five-fold and other states across the United States kept imitating these stringent policies.
+Throughout the past few decades, the state of California set the tone for how criminals were prosecuted, instituting practices such as the Three Strikes and Truth-in-Sentencing laws, and ramping up mass incarcerations.
+Between the 1970s and mid-2000s, the incarceration rate in California increased by almost five-fold, and other states across the United States kept imitating these stringent policies.